storyprotocol/documentation/docs/Story Network (L1)/tokenomics-staking.md

 If a validator exits, by either being offline and getting jailed, or not having enough stakes to be in the top 64 validator set, the delegators can unstake their tokens if the tokens are not in a staking period or their staking period is mature.
 Otherwise, delegators must wait until the staking period matures to unstake.

+If users specify the token amount that has more than 9 decimal units, the actual unstaking amount will be rounded down to 9 decimal.

 ## Redelegate

 Redelegate operation allows a delegator to move its staked tokens from one validator to another.
 The tokens can be redelegated to the new validator immediately and start earning rewards.
 However, the redelegated tokens are still subject to the unbonding process, IF the source validator is in the active validator set or unbonding from the active validator set.
 During this 14 days unbounding time, it will be slashed if the original validator gets slashed.